 The 2016-17 academic school year was the inaugural year for the HIV RIG, for which we held the following events .

 - In March 2017, a delegate of InCHIP affiliates, including several HIV RIG members went to Havana, Cuba to take part in a six-day workshop with Cuban investigators.
-The trip has resulted in at least three collaborative projects between Cuban and UConn researchers, including one project focusing on risk behaviors associated with HIV in Cuba.
+The trip resulted in collaborative projects between Cuban and UConn researchers.

 - Later in March 2017, the HIV RIG hosted a low hanging fruits breakfast, which included presentations by RIG members of datasets, projects in need of collaborators with specific skillsets, and unfinished grant proposals.